Important Safety Information for THERAKOS® CELLEX® Photopheresis Procedure

 Methoxsalen Sterile Solution is contraindicated in:

-SERIOUS WARNINGS AND PRECAUTIONS
+SERIOUS WARNINGS & PRECAUTIONS

 FOR MORE INFORMATION